ndless-nspire/nsptools-history/Ndless/trunk/doc/ReadMe.txt

 - An example of build script can be found in src\arm\demo\Makefile
 - TI-Nspire-specific header files from Ndless's directory include/ are directly available
 - Executables must be position independent: don't use absolute addresses
-- Executable files must start with the 4-bytes-long header 'PRG\0'.
-The utility 'MakeTNS' available in the tools directory may be used to add this header to a binary file.
+- Executable files must start with the 4-bytes-long header 'PRG\0', with their entry point right after it.
+The utility 'MakeTNS' available in the tools directory may be used to skip newlib's startup code added before this signature.
 - OS functions can be called from the program, see the source code of 'demo'.
 - Development information and resources are or will be available on Hackspire: http://hackspire.unsads.com